haloreach252/dev-task-manager/README.md

-# Dev Task Manager
+# Miniverse Project Manager

 ## Overview

-The **Dev Task Manager** is a powerful and easy-to-use project management tool designed for developers and general project management.
+The **Miniverse Project Manager** is a powerful and easy-to-use project management tool designed for developers and general project management.
 Unlike other tools that require multiple apps to manage different aspects of a project, this tool consolidates various project management functionalities into a single app.
 It is built to accommodate **solo users, teams, and enterprises** alike.

 ### Key Highlights: